Andrew Neil

 Since leaving Rupert Murdoch's media empire, Andrew Neil has had a variety of roles in the media.
 He helped the reclusive Barclay Brothers develop their media interests, including The Sunday Business, The Scotsman and The Evening News (Edinburgh).

-As well as presenting on Radio 5, Andrew Neil has fronted many shows (mainly political) on BBC Television including The Midnight Hour, The Daily Politics and This Week.
+As well as presenting on Radio 5, Andrew Neil has fronted many shows (mainly political) on BBC Television including The Midnight Hour, The Daily Politics, Sunday Politics, and This Week.

-In 2005, Andrew Neil became the chief executive of The Spectator.
+In 2005, he became the chief executive of The Spectator.

 In 1997, Andrew Neil wrote an account of his early career entitled Full Disclosure.